 - sharing knowledge about learning and the methods and techniques of learning;

 - monitoring the learning progress of adults.

-- Professional and guidance support within the SSC network;
+- Professional and guidance support within the SDLC network;

-- Quality assurance, development and evaluation of SSC operation;
+- Quality assurance, development and evaluation of SDLC operation;

 - Planning, development, updating and implementation of the basic training and improvement programmes;

-- Development and editing of learning materials, the portal, the application, joint documentation and databases on SCC operation and the activities within organised self-learning.
+- Development and editing of learning materials, the portal, the application, joint documentation and databases on SDLC operation and the activities within organised self-learning.

 The key achievements of the project in the last year were:

 - Regular maintenance and updating of the SDLC application (to monitor the SDLC activities);

 - Maintenance and updating of the SDLC web portal (to connect the SDLC providers, to post materials, etc.)